Standard Wrench Sizes and Socket Sizes in Order

 SAE to Metric Wrench Size Conversion Calculator

-Enter a wrench size in either SAE or Metric below to find the closest match.
+Enter a bolt head or wrench size in either SAE or Metric below to find the closest match.

 Quick Size Relationships Summary